 We study the taxonomy, classification and evolution of economically and ecologically important plants.

-These plant groups include the relatives of food crops such as wheat, rice, soy, oil palm and coconut.
-Plus timbers such as eucalypts and rosewoods, and natural products such as Aloe vera.
+The Integrated Monography team studies taxonomy, classication and evolution of the most economically and ecologically important groups of plants, such as the aloe, grass, legume, myrtle, orchid and palm families.
+These include the relatives of food crops such as wheat, rice, soy, oil palm and coconut, timbers such as eucalypts and rosewoods, and natural products such as Aloe vera.

-Kew’s botanical collections, which have been developed and refined by generations of experts, are the cornerstone of our research.
-They enable us to develop our expertise and build collaborative partnerships across the world.
+Our collections, which have been developed and refined by generations of experts, are the cornerstone of our research.
+They have enabled us to develop unrivalled expertise in our focal groups and collaborative partnerships across the world.

 Senior research leader